letangz/Full_stack_developer/README.md

-# A full stack developer is a software developer who knows has the knowledge of both front-end and backend software development
+# Info about a full stack developer

-The terminal or CLI commands and text editors are some of the tools used by full-stack developers.
+A full stack developer is a software developer who is skilled in both front-end and backend side of software development.

-Full-stack developers often use different programming languages which include Git, Github, JavaScript, Java, Python, SQL and PHP.
+Full-stack developers often use different programming languages and tools which include Git, Github, JavaScript, Java, Python, SQL and PHP.